-Add a little creamy spice to your evening cocktails with this decadent, chocolaty, homemade, spicy Mexican chocolate liqueur!
+Add a little creamy spice to your christmas cocktails with this decadent, chocolaty, homemade, spicy Mexican chocolate liqueur!

 You’ll be amazed just how deliciously chocolate and tequila compliment each other.
 I don’t know why I haven’t thought of this before!